The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-evu725/src/short-response.md

 * `quantity`: how many items there are
 * `price`: the cost per item

-The use of an array of object helps access indivdual items, updating quantities, and calculating the total cost of all items.
+The use of an array of object helps access individual items, updating quantities, and calculating the total cost of all items.